josephaverion/josephaverion.github.io/projects/electronics-shop-manager.md

 <img src= "../img/electronic-shop-system/edit-button.png">
 <img src= "../img/electronic-shop-system/table.png">

 Note: As of right now, this project is not completed yet.
-I only implemented the database tables for the brand and category panels.
+I need to finish up the front page statistics and the orders panel.
+I only implemented the database tables and CRUD operations for the brand, category, and product panels.

 ## Designing the Manager